Engineers make a schematic to explain their circuits.

 Use one of these five tools, when you need to a document a circuit or when you need to ask for help.

 For years, EAGLE has been the go-to standard for creating open source hardware schematics.
-The free noncommercial version has many powerful features enabled.
-The licensing compared to other commercial options is inexpensive.
+The free non-commercial version has many powerful features enabled.
+The licensing compared to other professional options is inexpensive.
 There are native versions for Windows, Mac, and Linux.
+Both Arduino (#TeamArduinoCC) and Adafruit use EAGLE extensively for their design work.
+However, all of these positives come with a drawback.

 The software has a steep learning curve.
-The biggest mistake I see new users make is trying to treat it as a vector editing program like Illustrator or Inkscape.
+The most prominent mistake I see new users make is trying to treat it as a vector editing program like Illustrator or Inkscape.
 Instead, you need to remember it is a command-based CAD system.

-The controls, which were designed for touch, are simple to use.
-So there is a almost no learning curve when you draw a schematic.
-This has the added benefit of being ready to share / publish in a nice clean PDF, PNG or SVG.
+The touch inspired controls translate well into a mouse environment.
+So there is almost no learning curve when you draw a schematic.
+When you are ready to publish a schematic, it generates a nice clean PDF, PNG or SVG.

 The downside, you need to be on iOS, Android, OS X or Windows 8.